Life can only be understood by looking backward

 My experience

 These days, I feel all the above emotions (though not all at the same time 😀).
-Clients have cancelled all my short-term design and facilitation work.
-I love to facilitate connection, and feel sad at not having face-to-face interactions with clients and meeting participants.
+Clients have canceled all my short-term design and facilitation work.
+I love to facilitate connection and feel sad about not having face-to-face interactions with clients and meeting participants.
 I am anxious about the health of my family and myself, and unsettled about an unknown future for my personal and professional life.

 Yet I am also hopeful.